Start Prep From 0 & Get IIT Bombay with Most Powerful JEE Dropper Course

 Capacitor | Question Bank for Class 12 Physics

 Get important questions of Capacitor for Boards exams.
 Download or View the Physics Question Bank Class 12.
-These important questions will play significant role in clearing concepts of Physics.
-This question bank is designed by NCERT keeping in mind and the questions are updated with respect to upcoming Board exams.
-You will get here all the important questions for class 12 Physics chapter wise CBSE.
+These important questions will play a significant role in clearing concepts of Physics.
+This question bank is designed by NCERT, and the questions are updated with respect to the upcoming Board exams.
+You will get all the important questions for the Class 12 Physics chapter-wise CBSE.
 Click Here for Detailed Chapter-wise Notes of PHYSICS for Class 12th, JEE & NEET.

 Ans.
 Capacitance of an arrangement tells us the potential to which the arrangement will be raised when a given charge is placed on it.
-For a given charge, smaller the potential large must be the capacitance and vice-versa.
+For a given charge, the smaller the potential, large must be the capacitance and vice versa.

 India's Best Exam Preparation for Class 12th - Download Now